 - What key performance indicators (KPIs) are in place to measure the effectiveness of the TPRM program or of the vendors?

 - Are service level targets communicated, understood, and met?

 - Are key risk indicators (KRIs) in place to measure risk reduction real-time and trending over time?

 - Is reporting manually created?
 If so, what could be missing?

 - What metrics and risk status is being presented to the board?
 Is it being used to support data driven decisions?

 These gotchas and questions certainly aren’t exhaustive, but they represent the most common stumbling blocks many vendor risk management programs face as they evolve their processes.

-Download our white paper, 5 Steps to Proactive Third-Party Risk Management, for more best practices – or request a demo to discuss your program requirements with our experts.
+Download our white paper, Navigating the Vendor Risk Lifecycle: Keys to Success at Every Stage, for more best practices – or request a demo to discuss your program requirements with our experts.